History of Wheeling Park ~

 In the first decade of the 21st century, hundreds of thousands of people annually visit the beautiful grounds where Thomas Hornbrook once welcomed the public.
 Renovations and improvements are accomplished as funds become available according to a recently-revised master plan.
 Wheeling Park remains a “people’s park,” accessible by public transportation, and beloved by all who use the 406-acre park year-round for casual and organized outings.
 From sports tournaments to day camp, holiday dances to picnics and outdoor band concerts, activities now span the seasons.
 The vision of Otto Schenk and W.E.
 Stone has been fulfilled.

-Our sister park in the Wheeling Park Commision: Oglebay
+Our sister park in the Wheeling Park Commission: Oglebay